 WITNESSES: PORT OF KENNEWICK

 By:

-its president
+itspresident

-A ACKNOWLEDGEMENT
+A KNOWLEDGEMENT

 STATE OF)

-STATE OF)) ss.
+STATE OF) ss.
 COUNTY OF)

-I certify that I know or have satisfactory evidence that is the person who appeared before me, and said person
+I certify that I now or have satisfactory evidence that is the person who appeared before me, and said person

-acknowledged that he signed this instrinstrument and acknowledged it a KENNEWICK, to be the free and volui in this instrument.
-DATED: Tument, on oath stated that he was authorized to execute the s of PORT OF ntary act of such parties for the uses and purposes mentioned
+acknowledged that he signed this instrument and acknowledged it as ment, on oath stated that he was authorized to execute the of PORT OF

+KENNEWICK, to be the free and volument in this instrument. ry act of such parties for the uses and purposes mentioned

+DATED: •

 (Signature of Notary)

 (Legibly Print or Stamp Name of Notary)

 Notary public in and for

 the state of:

 Residing at:

 My appointment expires: